 All participants are to be drug tested on a random basis.
 For the duration of your participation in the Douglas County DUI/Drug Court Program, it is your responsibility to check daily to see if you are required to drug test that day.
 Drug testing is performed on a random basis; however, a breath or urine specimen may be required at any time.
-Each participant shall be assigned either a three (3) digit code or a color code which they will use in determining if they are required to participate in a random drug and alcohol screen on any given day.
+Each participant shall be assigned a PIN number which they will use in determining if they are required to participate in a random drug and alcohol screen on any given day.
 You must call the drug testing phone line each day to see if you are being called in for testing.
-The phone line opens at 9 AM each day.
-Hotline testing is held at the Old Douglas County Courthouse daily between the hours of 5:30 and 8:30 PM.
+The phone line opens at 4:00 AM each day.
+Hotline testing is held at the Old Douglas County Courthouse daily between the hours of 6:00 AM and 9:00 AM.
 In the event that, for any reason, you cannot access this information by phone, it is your responsibility to call the Director, Case Manager or Probation officer.